 The table below shows the sensitivity of interest income to basis points changes in interest rates, all other variables held constant.
-Given the novel and prolonged nature of current economic crisis and the high levels of uncertainties, the Group expects lower interest rates during 2020.
+Given the novel and prolonged nature of current economic crisis and the high levels of uncertainties, interest rates moved markedly lower during 2021, a situation expected to continue in 2022.
 The Central Bank of Lebanon has already decreased interest rates though issuance of Intermediary Circulars 536 and 544 (refer to note 1).
 The Group is unable to determine what would be a reasonable possible change in interest rates; however, the Group has a sensitivity analysis based on a decrease in 100 basis points.

 The impact of interest rate changes on net interest income is due to assumed changes in interest paid and received on floating rate financial assets and liabilities and to the reinvestment or refunding of fixed rated financial assets and liabilities at the assumed rates.
-The result includes the effect of hedging instruments and assets and liabilities held at 31 December 2020 and 2019.
-Given the prolonged nature of the Lebanese crisis and related high level of uncertainties, the Group expects the low interest rates environment to potentially prevail in Lebanon during 2021.
-The Group is also unable to determine what would be a reasonably possible change in interest rates.
-The Central Bank of Lebanon has already decreased interest rates through its various intermediate circulars.
+The result includes the effect of hedging instruments and assets and liabilities held at 31 December 2021 and 2020.